Skip to content

 .condarc

-By default, Conda stores packages in $HOME.
-Since each user only has 30GB of storage in $HOME, we do no suggest you install the packages there.
-If you belong to XXXXlab group on the cluster, please use the group research storage for the purpose.
+By default, Conda stores packages in your $HOME directory.
+Since each user has a storage limit of 30GB in $HOME, we recommend avoiding package installations there to prevent exceeding your quota.
+If you are a member of the XXXXlab group on the cluster, we suggest using the group’s research storage space for this purpose.

 To change the default location to your group's project directory, use a text editor to create a hidden file called .condarc.
 The path to that file should be $HOME/.condarc.